brightonyoung/tie-it-all-together/README.md

 3. Make sure you're using the URL to your hosted server app
 4. Host the React App in a Bucket - *(311-14)*
 5. Optionally, create a custom domain name for it.

+## Bonus

+1. Think of your app in parts: Database, Server App, Front-End App
+  b.
+How will they each be deployed/made available to the internet?
+2. When adding a new feature to your app first ask:
+  a.
+What's the goal of this feature?
+  b.
+What Visual rendering will need to be built for this new feature?
+  c.
+What type of data will need to be stored for this new feature?
+  d.
+How will I move that data from the database to the user's front-end?
+  e.
+What don't I know that I need to learn to build this new feature?
+3. Multiple ways to deploy:
+  a.
+SSR - Server-Side Rendering
+  b.
+CSR - Client-Side Rendering
+    * bundled and running `concurrently`/in `parallel` on the same server
+    * *Back- and Front- are deployed separately but are talking to one another and passing credentials back and forth.*